ufidon/ct/mod3/ch.md

 Context-sensitive grammars
 ---
 - also called type 1 grammar
-- a generative grammar in which the left side of each production is not longer than the right side
+- a generative grammar in which the `left side of each production` is `not longer` than `the right side`
-- presumed to be the model fo r all human languages
+- presumed to be the model for all human languages

 ☯ Theorem 5